 Fundamentals of X-Ray Spectrometers:

 Can elaborate a bit more in introduction to section.
 For example that x-ray spectrometers is nowadays a mature field, which many experiments of spectrometers with plasma backlighters conducted before.
+Compared to optics, the reflection efficiency is much lower -> spectrometer design is of great importance.
+Design restrictions as typically only one reflecting surface.
 Mention why bent crystals are becoming popular (lack of optics for x-rays, so everything in one device).
 Reiterate the overview of flat vs. bent and dual channel vs single channel spectrometer styles

 Flat crystal: